Chicago Museum Lets Dinosaur Out to Explore Exhibits

 by emily belfiore | Thu., Mar.
 19, 2020 7:48 AM

-It's time for some prehistoric fun.
+It's time for some prehistoric fun!

 On Wednesday, the Chicago Field Museum got a visit from an unexpected visitor: SUE the Dinosaur.